 The first and most obvious way to gather feedback is to simply ask people.
 There’s no particular strategy here (though you should be offering value beforehand), it’s just a simple request.

-Asking for feedback is not a matter of sending a message to someone saying “check out my soundcloud bruh.”
+Asking for feedback on your music is not a matter of sending a message to someone saying “check out my soundcloud bruh.”

 You need to act professionally and ask nicely, but also be concise.
 Here’s a template you can use:

 I just wanted to say – I came across you a few months back and have been absolutely obsessed with your music ever since.
 Thank you for doing what you do.